-(8) The senior manager or the senior financial officer must authorize payment out of, or sign a requisition for payment from, a trust account.
+(8) The Band Manager or the Chief Financial Officer must authorize payment out of, or sign a requisition for payment from, a trust account.

-(9) The senior manager or senior financial officer may authorize a payment out of, or sign a requisition for payment from, any appropriation.
+(9) The Band Manager or Chief Financial Officer may authorize a payment out of, or sign a requisition for payment from, any appropriation.